 The Agricultural Resource Management Survey (ARMS) is the main source of data in the 2005 Family Farm Report.
-The ARMS is an annual survey designed and conducted by ERS and another USDA agency, the National Agricultural Statistics Service (NASS).
+The ARMS is an annual survey designed and conducted by ERS and USDA's National Agricultural Statistics Service.
 Various censuses of agriculture and ERS farm sector income estimates are also used, particularly when following trends over long periods of time.
 The report uses the farm classification system developed by ERS to examine farm structure in the United States.